oskar-dragon/github-release-template/README.md

 ### Package Release Template

-This is a template that I use for Typescript packages.
+This is a template that we use for backend packages.

 It uses

-- changesets
-- prettier
-- tsup
+- esbuild for bundling
+- tsx for running your code locally
 - typescript
-- vitest
-- tsx
+- jest for testing

 ### Steps after cloning this template